biagruot/blog-posts/README.md

 ## Missing Features

-Due to time constraints, and some unexpecteds which prevented me from dedicating the plannet time to the project, it lacks the following features:

 - Unit Tests and e2e Tests: The lack of testing is regrettable, but it does not detract from the project's core functionality.
 - Alert/Error: The use of browser alert/error is not recommended, and I recognize that a custom alert/modal would be a more suitable replacement.
 - UI/UX and Edge Cases: The project's user interface and user experience, including edge case handling, require further refinement to enhance their quality and accessibility.